wp-plugins/dynamic-headers/readme.txt

 1. Add new media to be used as a dynamic header.
 2. Settings page for the plugin.
 3. The Dynamic Header box on the post/page editing page.

+== Changelog ==

+= 3.4 =
+* Incorporated the new changelog functionality into the readme file.

+= 3.3 =
+* Fixed an issue with the options page not working. **THIS IS A MUST DOWNLOAD UPDATE** if you are using WP 2.7 or higher.

+= 3.2 =
+* Fixed bug causing headers to not save correctly on some WP installs
+* Fixed a bug casuing an activation error with WordPress 2.6 and lower
+* Fixed bug causing a stray `</a>` tag to sometimes be printed
+* Fixed a bug causing the link target to sometimes print incorrectly
+* Switched from using a javascript loader to load Flash and went with normal method instead due to some browser issues.
+* Added several conditionals/template tags for theme developers to take advantage of.
+These are explored in more detail under Other Notes